ephread/inkgd/docs/source/advanced/using_inkplayer.rst

 |

-On platforms that don't support threads, the feature is automatically disabled regardles of the value of :ref:`loads_in_background<class_inkplayer_loads_in_background>`.
+On platforms that don't support threads, the feature is automatically disabled regardless of the value of :ref:`loads_in_background<class_inkplayer_loads_in_background>`.

 .. _`story_player.tscn`: https://github.com/ephread/inkgd/blob/main/examples/scenes/common/story_player.tscn